Example of ATD Archives: African Regional Delegation

 An ATD Fourth World archives sample: records from the African Regional Delegation

-To continue bearing witness to the struggle of people confronted with extreme poverty, the Joseph Wresinski Centre is especially interested in collecting the archives of the ATD Fourth World teams around the world.
+To continue bearing witness to the struggle of people confronted with extreme poverty, the Joseph Wresinski Archives and Research Centre is especially interested in collecting the archives of the ATD Fourth World teams around the world.

 The ATD Fourth World’s regional delegations were established in the early 2000s.
 Their primary goal was to assist local ATD teams of Volunteer Corps members and “Supporters” (ATD friends involved in the struggle against extreme poverty) in planning their activities.
 The regional delegates are also responsible for training and supporting the work of all ATD members.